jmgandarias/jmgandarias.github.io/content/_index.md

         <!--Custom spacing-->
         <div class="mb-53"></div>

-        Here you can find preprints of my publications, overviews of past and ongoing research projects, teaching material, nice videos of my research and much more!
+        Here you can find preprints of my publications, overviews of past and ongoing research projects, teaching material, nice videos of my research works and much more!
         </font>

         <!--Custom spacing-->